openshift-cs/rosaworkshop/rosa-workshop/rosa/2-deploy.md

     See [here](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa_creating_a_cluster_with_sts/rosa-sts-interactive-mode-reference.html) for a description of the fields below.

     For the purpose of this tutorial please select the following values.
-Please leave the default values for any of the ARNs:

     Cluster name: **my-rosa-cluster** <br>
     OpenShift version: **&lt;choose version&gt;** <br>